Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

 Similarly, if $\B_1$ is local, then

-\end{lemma} Similar statements are in general not true for the other combinations, e.g., $\B_2$ local will not belong to the left centre $(\C^+)\loc^+$ (= relative commutant of left wedges) of the $\times^+$ braided product, or to $(\C^-)\loc^-$.
-See, however, the Sect.\ \ref{s:alpha} for the local subtheories $(\C^+)\loc^+$ when $\B_1$ is chiral and $\B_2$ is the canonical local extension.
+\end{lemma} Similar statements are in general not true for the other combinations, e.g., $\B_2$ local will not belong to the left centre $(\D^+)\loc^+$ (= relative commutant of left wedges) of the $\times^+$ braided product, or to $(\D^-)\loc^-$.
+See, however, the \sref{s:alpha} for the local subtheories $(\D^+)\loc^+$ when $\B_1$ is chiral and $\B_2$ is the canonical local extension.

-{\em Proof:} This can be seen by inspection of Fig.\ 1: an element of $\B_2$ in the double cone commutes with every element of $\B_2$ in the right wedge because $\B_2$ is local, and with every element of $\B_1$ in the right wedge by Prop.\ \ref{p:product-ll-rl}.
+\begin{proof} This can be seen by inspection of Fig.\ 1: an element of $\B_2$ in the double cone commutes with every element of $\B_2$ in the right wedge because $\B_2$ is local, and with every element of $\B_1$ in the right wedge by \pref{p:product-ll-rl}. \end{proof}

+{\bf Fig.\ 1}: This figure visualizes the statement of \lref{l:productQ-cent}: If $\B_2$ is local, then the right centre (computed by relative commutants of right wedge algebras) of the braided product of $\B_1$ and $\B_2$ contains $\B_2$ if and only if $\B_2$ is left-local w.r.t.\ $\B_1$ (i.e., the braided product is the $\times^+$ product by \pref{p:product-ll-rl}).